 - Whether the cancer has spread to other areas of the body (metastasised).

 By finding out the stage of the cancer, it helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
 For bowel cancer, it may not be possible to give an accurate staging until after an operation to remove the tumour.
 The tumour, node, metastasis (TNM) classification system is being increasingly used to stage bowel cancer.
-See separate leaflet called Staging and Grading Cancer for details.
+See the separate leaflet called Stages of Cancer for details.

-What are the treatment options for colon or rectal cancer?
+What are the treatment options for colorectal cancer?

 Treatment options that may be considered include surgery, chemotherapy and radiotherapy.
 The treatment advised for each case depends on various factors such as the stage of the cancer (how large the cancer is and whether it has spread), and your general health.

 You should have a full discussion with a specialist who knows your case.
 They will be able to give the pros and cons, likely success rate, possible side-effects and other details about the various possible treatment options for your type of cancer.